Tragic Georgia Truck Crash Shows Vulnerability of Passenger Car Occupants

 It is complicated to determine fault in a truck and car accident.
 There are 2 drivers involved but also the truck's owner and manufacturer and various parts makers.
 It's in the best interests of victims of truck accidents to consult an attorney with extensive truck accident experience for the best outcome.Let Us Know if You Have Been in a Truck Accident

 If you or a family member has been injured in a truck accident or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.